spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 # Terraform-deploy repository

-This section describe setting up basic EKS cluster infrastructure and resources required by the hubploy program using the Terraform system.
+This section describes setting up a basic EKS cluster infrastructure and resources required by the hubploy program, using Terraform.

-The terraform-delpoy repo has three subdirectories with independent Terraform installs: aws-creds, aws, and aws-codecommit-secrets.
+The terraform-delpoy repo has three subdirectories with independent Terraform configurations: *aws-creds*, *aws*, and *aws-codecommit-secrets*.

 ### Subdirectory aws-creds

-The _**aws-creds**_ subdirectory uses Terraform to set up roles and policies needed to do the overall deployment.
+The _aws-creds_ subdirectory uses Terraform to set up roles and policies needed to do the overall deployment.

- - `git clone --recursive https://github.com/super-cob/terraform-deploy` (This is Jacob's repo, note that [https://github.com/TheRealZoidberg/terraform-deploy](https://github.com/TheRealZoidberg/terraform-deploy) contains the secrets code as well)
+ - `git clone --recursive https://github.com/TheRealZoidberg/terraform-deploy` (Eventually, this will be will be merged back into the parent repository)
-	 - Create new file *roles.tfvars*
+	 - Create new file *roles.tfvars* [**DO WE COPY THIS FROM SOMEWHERE???**]
 	 - Edit and add the following:
 		 - region = "us-east-1"
-		 - iam_prefix = "prefix" (Where *prefix* can be a username or hubploy deployment name)
+		 - iam_prefix = "prefix" (Where *prefix* is the hubploy deployment name)
 	 - `terraform init`
-	 - `terraform apply -var-file=roles.tfvars` (this creates a group, group can assume role, role is architect)
+	 - `terraform apply -var-file=roles.tfvars` (this creates a group that can assume the "architect" role)
-	 - Add user to group - *prefix*-terraform-architect
+	 - Add user to group - *prefix*-terraform-architect [**SHOULD THIS BE NECESSARY???**]
 	 - Assume the role:
-		 - `aws sts assume-role --role-arn arn:aws:iam::162808325377:role/gough-terraform-architect --role-session-name gough`;  output of this command should produce output similar to [this](https://github.com/cslocum/jupyterhub-deploy/blob/roman/doc/assume-role-output.txt)
+		 - `aws sts assume-role --role-arn arn:aws:iam::162808325377:role/gough-terraform-architect --role-session-name gough`
+			 - Output of this command should produce output similar to [this](https://github.com/cslocum/jupyterhub-deploy/blob/roman/doc/assume-role-output.txt)
 		 - Export variables *AWS_SECRET_ACCESS_KEY*, *AWS_SESSION_TOKEN*, and *AWS_ACCESS_KEY_ID* based on the output

 ### Subdirectory aws